Back to Blog

 A Comparative Look at HOA Fees

-Here's a snapshot of how HOA fees vary:
+Here’s a quick snapshot of how much fees can differ based on location.

 RegionAverage Monthly Fee (2024)Annual Increase Rate